Women’s health

 --How can physiotherapy help women’s health conditions?

+Physiotherapy treatment is backed by high quality research to help a number of women’s health conditions.
 Physiotherapy treatment may include some of the following: pelvic floor muscle down training, relaxation and mindfulness training, stretching exercises, general exercise advice and a pelvic floor exercise program to restore normal coordination, endurance and strength to the muscles.

 Pregnancy and the early years of motherhood is a time of enormous physical and emotional change.
 Women’s health physiotherapists assess, diagnose and treat many conditions that are commonly associated with pregnancy including musculoskeletal conditions such as pelvic girdle, low back or rib pain and carpal tunnel syndrome (de Quervain’s syndrome).
 They assist with optimal positioning for breast-feeding and baby holding, and can manage mastitis alongside medical doctors.